 BRITAIN & AMERICA 2016

 My piece during the run-up to the 2014 Scottish referendum was written in that spirit.
 I suggested the vote then would be little more than a moment of excitement as a mature democracy meandered in its constitutionally unwritten way from unitary state toward some kind of federalism.
 The plebiscite was only energising that movement.

 Demagogues & Deplorables

 It’s not proper to blame the people but I do.
 Apart from those who didn’t bother going to the polls I blame the ones who acted out of vengeance, the ones who used their vote as a protest thus saddling us all with the world-views of Trump and Farage.
 These two speak for the dispossessed apparently, the disgruntled, the ones who got “left behind” while the rest live in splendour.
 Who are these unhappy people I wondered?
 It might be easier to say what they're not.
 They’re not intellectual or cosmopolitan, not sophisticated or multi-cultural, not lesbian, gay, transgender or feminist.
-Masculinist might be how to describe them, mainly unreconstructed men propped up by women inured to their sexism.
+Regressive might be the word.
+Or masculinist, as in mainly unreconstructed men propped up by women inured to their sexism.

 I recognise them well enough.
 They are bang in the middle of my background.
 We were raised in one of the most privileged generations in history.
 The notion that we have been left behind by a liberal elite who dictate to us is disingenuous to say the least.
 Apart from their obvious xenophobia the disgruntled are simply pissed that others have more than they do.
 Unlike me, a low-rent creative who can barely pay the bills, most of them are relatively well off enjoying luxuries their ancestry could never have imagined.
 Globalisation may have been flawed but it bestowed huge benefits on them: cheap food and materials, technology, generally high levels of employment and for the great majority an absence of war.